H4MA-R/starter-hugo-academic/content/post/FwordCTF2k21 Automation/index.md

 # <a name="1"></a>
 ## Tasks-health-check
-Last year we had a major problem, we didnt have any way to get notified if a task or the platfor is down only from participnts xD.
-So in his year edition we used newRelic as a way to monitor all the servers and it was very helpful and it saved us many times.
-But we wanted something that notifies us in discord since all the admins were mostly active there, so I wrote a simple script that when a task is down it will automatically send a message pinging all the admin with information about which task had problems

-the script takes a JSON file with a certain structure for every task and tests the task status depending on the task's category.
+Last year we had a major problem, we didn't have any way to get notified if a task or the platform is down only from participants xD.
+So in his year edition, we used newRelic as a way to monitor all the servers and it was very helpful and it saved us many times.
+But we wanted something that notifies us in discord since all the admins were mostly active there, so I wrote a simple script that when a task is down it will automatically send a message pinging all the admin with information about which task had problems the script takes a JSON file with a certain structure for every task and tests the task status depending on the task's category.

 the JSON file: